Ente (film)

-The film is released worldwide on 21 November 2014 with public funding.
-It received highly positive reviews, with awards such as Best Film at the Detroit Trinity International Film Festival.
+The film was first released in Malayalam.
+The Telugu version of the film was released on 21 November 2014 with public funding.
+It received highly positive reviews, winning awards such as Best Film at the Trinity International Film Festival in Detroit.
 At the 61st National Film Awards, Na Bangaaru Talli won three awards including the award for Best Feature Film in Telugu.

 Plot

 Srinivas is a social worker from Amalapuram.
-His daughter Durga is a studious girl who constantly performs well in her academics.
-She is also active in protesting about atrocities against women.
+His daughter Durga is a studious girl who performs well in her academics.
+She is also active in protesting the atrocities against women.
 Srinivas is proud of his daughter.
-Srinivas frequently visits Hyderabad on the pretext of work.
+He frequently visits Hyderabad on the pretext of work.
 Nobody knows what he does.
 After completing her Intermediate with flying colors, Durga wishes to go to Hyderabad for her further education.
 Srinivas initially opposes her decision, claiming that Hyderabad is unsafe, and tries to convince her to study in a nearby town, but when she persists, he reluctantly agrees.

-Srinivas travels to Hyderabad along with his daughter and they take accommodation in a hotel.
-Srinivas receives a phone call from someone and he immediately leaves after cautioning his daughter.
-It is revealed that Srinivas is actually a broker who lures innocent girls into flesh trade.
-A woman who was once deceived by Srinivas wants to get revenge, so she kidnaps his daughter.
-Srinivas gets shocked after finding that Durga is missing from the hotel and starts frantically searching wherever he knows, but in vain.
+Srinivas travels to Hyderabad along with his daughter, and they take accommodation in a hotel.
+Srinivas receives a phone call from someone, and he immediately leaves after cautioning his daughter.
+It is revealed that Srinivas is actually a broker who lures innocent girls into the flesh trade.
+A woman who was once deceived by Srinivas wants revenge, and so she kidnaps his daughter.
+Srinivas returns to the hotel and is shocked to find Durga missing.
+He frantically searches for her but his efforts are in vain.

-Durga tries her best to escape, but she is forced into prostitution.
-One day, she is taken to a costly resort for a wealthy businessman.
+Durga tries to escape, but is forced into prostitution.
+One day, she is taken to an expensive resort for a wealthy businessman.
 There, she attacks the businessman, and the same woman who kidnapped her helps her run away.
-Coincidentally, Durga is spotted by her fiancé who, even without knowing anything, helps her escape and takes her back to their village.
+Coincidentally, Durga is spotted by her fiancé, who, even without knowing anything, helps her escape and takes her back to their village.
 A dejected Srinivas returns home without his daughter.
-Disgusted by the fact that her father is a broker, Durga spits on his face.
-Realizing that his actions are unpardonable, Srinivas commits suicide.
+Disgusted by the fact that her father is a pimp, Durga spits on his face.
+Feeling ashamed, Srinivas commits suicide.